How to Share Large Files: 6 Methods Compared

 Transfer services like WeTransfer and Smash handle one-off file deliveries.
 Upload your file, get a link, send it.
 The recipient downloads before the link expires.

 How it works: You upload files to their servers.
-They generate a download link valid for 7-30 days.
+They generate a download link that stays active for a limited time.
 After expiration, the file is deleted.

 Pros: